 Let’s say you have credit card debt charging 15% interest.
 By paying off this balance, you are essentially receiving an instant 15% return on your money because you are no longer paying the finance charges.
 Use some of the windfall to pay off high-interest debt.
 Then, try to stay out of debt for good!

 2. Start or add to an emergency fund.

 Start an emergency fund of 6 to 12 months worth of expenses in cash.
 Sure, a credit card can act as a safety net, but cash doesn’t charge you an APR and will let you sleep easier at night.
-Keep the money in easily accessible accounts which earn interest, like an account at ING Direct, Ally Bank, or similar.
+Keep the money in easily accessible accounts which earn interest, like an account at Capital One 360, Ally Bank, or similar.

 3. Play catch-up with your retirement accounts.